Alex Call Player Props: Nationals vs. Brewers

 - The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 18th in MLB.

-- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.07).
+- The Brewers have a 4.09 team ERA that ranks 12th among all MLB pitching staffs.

-- The Brewers rank 25th in baseball in home runs surrendered (135 total, 1.3 per game).
+- Brewers pitchers combine to rank 25th in baseball in home runs allowed (136 total, 1.3 per game).

-- The righty's most recent time out was on Wednesday against the Cincinnati Reds, when he threw six innings, surrendering two earned runs while giving up three hits.
+- His most recent time out was on Wednesday against the Cincinnati Reds, when the righty threw six scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.